Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Preliminaries

 There are many choices of divergences which can, at least in theory, be optimized for VI.
 The most common choice is the reverse KL divergence,

 In many applications, it is only possible to evaluate an unnormalized target density $\tilde p$, however, substituting $p$ with $\tilde p$ in the above equation does not change the underlying optimization problem.
-When the integral in eq.~\eqref{eq:KL} is intractable, it can be approximated via Monte Carlo using draws from $q$. $\text{KL}(q(z)||p(z))$ is then minimized by stochastic optimization.
+When the integral in \cref{eq:KL} is intractable, it can be approximated via Monte Carlo using draws from $q$. $\text{KL}(q(z)||p(z))$ is then minimized by stochastic optimization.

 There exist several alternatives to the reverse KL-divergence.
 Certain algorithms approximately minimize the forward KL-divergence \citep{Naesseth:2020, Vehtari:2020}.
 A generalization of the KL-divergences is provided by the $\alpha$-divergence \citep{Li:2016, Dieng:2017, Daudel:2023}, which interpolates between the reverse and forward KL-divergences, respectively, in the limits $\alpha\! \to\!
 0$ and $\alpha\! \to\!
 1$ when the $\alpha$-divergence is defined as in~\citet{Cichocki:2010}.
-It is well known that different divergences yield different variational approximations when the family $\mathcal Q$ is restricted and $p \notin \mathcal Q$.

-Other measures of discrepancy between distributions include the Hellinger distance from information theory and the total variation distance, which is used to study MCMC \citep[e.g.][]{Roberts:2004}.
-In practice, these objective functions are not used for VI because they are too difficult to compute in high dimensions.
+Furthermore, for $\alpha = 1/2$, minimizing the $\alpha$-divergence is equivalent to minimizing the squared Hellinger distance, and for $\alpha = 2$ we obtain the $\chi^2$-divergence.
+Another useful measure of discrepancy between distributions is the total variation distance, used for MCMC \citep[e.g.][]{Roberts:2004}.
+Many of the here discussed objective functions are not used for VI because they are too difficult to compute in high dimensions.
 Even for idealized objective functions, however, it remains of theoretical interest to understand when they yield an approximation $q$ that recovers statistical properties of~$p$.
 We consider a broad class of divergences that includes all the divergences (and distances) described above.